 Now the question we all want the answer to… is retinol really worth the hype?
 Numerous studies1 about retinol reveal why this powerhouse ingredient provides impressive anti-aging properties.

-Retinol has the ability to help renew your skin’s surface, therefore it helps minimize the look of lines, wrinkles, and dark spots, while brightening dull skin and anti aging for eyes.
-For those asking if retinol is good for acne, this potent ingredient can assist with reducing the appearance of clogged pores, blemishes, and blackheads.
+Retinol has the ability to help renew the surface of your skin; therefore, it helps minimize the look of lines, wrinkles, and dark spots while brightening dull skin and providing anti-aging benefits for the eyes.
+For those asking if retinol is good for acne, this potent ingredient can help reduce the appearance of clogged pores, blemishes, and blackheads.

 IS RETINOL SUITABLE FOR ALL SKIN TYPES?

-Retinol has a reputation for being harsh on skin resulting in dryness, redness, and peeling.
-That’s why usually it is not recommended for everyday use on sensitive and/or dry skin.
+Retinol has a reputation for being harsh on the skin resulting in dryness, redness, and peeling.
+That’s why it is usually not recommended for everyday use on sensitive and/or dry skin.
 However, its suitability will depend on concentration levels and other ingredients within the formula.